Yemen's Houthis say they launched drone attack on Saudi's Jizan airport

 DUBAI (Reuters) - Yemen’s Iran-aligned Houthi group said it launched a drone attack on Jizan airport in southwestern Saudi Arabia early on Wednesday, part of an escalation of cross-border assaults in the 4-year-old conflict.

+The Saudi-led coalition fighting the Houthis in Yemen said it had intercepted and downed a Houthi drone heading towards civilian targets in Jizan.

 Houthi military spokesman Yahya Saria said the attack disrupted operations at the airport.
-There was no immediate comment from Saudi Arabia.

-The Houthis, who are fighting a Saudi-led coalition in Yemen and control the capital Sanaa, have in the past few months stepped up their attacks against targets in Saudi Arabia.
+The Houthis, who control the capital Sanaa, have in the past few months stepped up their attacks against targets in Saudi Arabia.
 In response, the coalition has targeted military sites belonging to the group, especially around Sanaa.

-On Tuesday, the Saudi-led coalition said it intercepted and downed three Houthi drones launched toward the southwestern Saudi cities of Jizan and Abha.
+On Tuesday, the Saudi-led coalition said it intercepted and downed three Houthi drones launched towards the southwestern Saudi cities of Jizan and Abha near the Yemeni border.

 Saria said that Tuesday’s drone attack had targeted the King Khalid air base near the southwestern Saudi city of Khamis Mushait.